BARRINGTON RIVER KAYAK ADVENTURE

 At the far end of the pool, if the weather is warm, there is an excellent place for a swim and also for the more adventurous a jump or dive into the water from different height rocks is possible.

 Finally back at camp, there will be some free time for people to relax and enjoy the ambiance of camping beside such a beautiful river.

-Dinner time will see us tucking into a sumptuous barbecue feast, sitting by a campfire, toasting marshmallows.
+Dinner time will see us tucking into a sumptuous feast & sitting by a campfire.